 To make communication possible, there are elements involved in the relay of signals.
 Cables, routers, antennas, internet exchange points, and data centers – each have their own share in the transmission process.

-As you might have guessed, common causes why your connection appears slow could be coming from any of the objects responsible for these signals.
+As you might have guessed, common causes why your internet is so slow could be coming from any of the objects responsible for these signals.
 So if it’s not due to the router or modem, then it might have to do with signal strength on your cable line, or devices saturating your bandwidth.
 A slow DNS server can also cause your internet to slow down.

 So let’s talk about some of the major reasons why you are experiencing slow internet from time to time.